 Personal Development is compulsory across Years 8 to 12.
-Middle School students participate in activities in which they develop skills in establishing and maintaining positive relationships with others and increased opportunities in learning through mindfulness and Positive Education.
+Middle School students participate in activities which develop their skills in establishing and maintaining positive relationships with others and increase opportunities for learning through mindfulness and Positive Education.
 They discuss a wide range of contemporary issues such as racism, harassment and bullying, drug and alcohol awareness.
-Students develop an awareness of career planning and employment skills and skills in self-reflection and goal setting for their learning.
-They participate in citizenship activities.

-Senior School students identify plans and goals for their future, helping them to make informed decisions about their personal development, education and training.
+They develop an awareness of career planning and employment skills and skills in self-reflection and goal setting for their learning.
+Students also participate in citizenship activities.
+Senior School students develop plans and goals for their future, helping them to make informed decisions about their personal development, education and training.
 They explore and map their pathway to University, TAFE, apprenticeships, employment or community service.
 Students are supported by their care teacher and careers advisor to successfully transition to their chosen career.